SoteriaSoftwareLLC/openrmfpro-automation/README.md

 The massive manual way we STILL do ATOs and FedRAMP/RMF approvals has passed its expiration date!
 And it is starting to stink.

 We need to do better!

+See more information at https://www.soteriasoft.com/ as well as our links on that site to our YouTube videos and scenarios.